GSuhir/Quizify/README.md

 ## Information

-First you need to sign up on Quizify by creating a username and password.
+First, you need to sign up on Quizify by creating a username and password.
-(need More info)
+After you have successfully logged in, then you can choose whether you want to take a quiz or make a quiz.
+If you decide to take a quiz, then do your best to try to make 100%!
+If not, try again.
+On the other hand, if you want to make a quiz, you can challenge yourself to come up with questions that may stump your peers.
+Good Luck!

 ## Installation